 The Office of Medical Marijuana Use is committed to working hand-in-hand with law enforcement throughout the implementation of section 381.986, F.S. and Amendment 2.

-The Medical Marijuana Use Registry is a secure, online database for the registration of qualified physicians and patients and their orders.
+The Medical Marijuana Use Registry is a secure, online database for the registration of qualified physicians, patients and their orders.
 It is accessible by patients, qualified physicians, law enforcement, medical marijuana treatment center staff and Office of Medical Marijuana Use staff.

-The Florida Department of Law Enforcement offers medical marijuana training to all members of law enforcement pursuant to s.
-381.986, F.S.
+The Florida Department of Law Enforcement offers medical marijuana training to all members of law enforcement pursuant to section 381.986, F.S.
 Officers can access the Medical Marijuana in Florida: A Law Enforcement Reference Guide through CJNET.

 It is recommended that each law enforcement organization assign an Executive User for their organization.
-Master Users have the ability to create and manage additional user accounts within their organizations.
+Executive Users have the ability to create and manage additional user accounts within their organizations.

 To assign an individual as an Executive User in the Medical Marijuana Use Registry, please view our instructional guide on Becoming an Executive User.

 Reporting to the OMMU